 Donations are gratefully accepted, are tax deductible and help many athletes.
 To make a donation to this worthwhile fund, send a cheque payable to:

 The following information provides details about the Summer Games Legacy Trust Fund and will assist you in completing an application.
-Enquiries for additional information or clarification may be made to Paul Morizawa, Coordinator, Parks Programs and Sports at 604-244-1266.
+Enquiries for additional information or clarification may be made to Stacey Bridal, Coordinator, Sports Services at 604-244-1266.

 BC Summer Games Legacy Trust Fund Outline

 Grants provide financial assistance to Richmond residents participating in a sporting competition at a Provincial level or higher.
 Grant applications must be completed and forwarded through a representative on the local Executive of the governing sports or recreation association.
 This representative is responsible for coordinating the submissions of all applications from their association members, and reviewing and certifying that all provided information is complete and accurate.
 Participants may apply as individuals where merited, but groups of individuals within an organization, including members of a team or multiple teams belonging to the same association, are to be treated collectively through a combined application.
 The Community Services Committee of Council is responsible for the approval of funding assistance and for the dispersal of funds according to the guidelines as outlined in this document.
 The intent is for applicant(s) to be informed of a decision on their grant application within a period of four to six weeks following a submission.